tensorly/tensorly/doc/user_guide/tensor_decomposition.rst

  [ 0.
 0. 0.
 0. 1.
 1. 1.
 1. 0.
 0. 0.
 0.]
  [ 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0. 0.
 0.]]

-Note that for matrix, tensor-train decomposition is just singular value decomposition.
-This matrix is rank 2, so it can be fully recovered
+Note that for the matrix case, MPS/tensor-train decomposition is equivalent to a the singular value decomposition.
+This matrix is rank 2, so it can be fully recovered with a rank-2 decomposition.

 References